ibuki-aizawa/ibuki-aizawa/README.md

-I design, develop and operate systems using TypeScript, Next.js, Nest.js, ReactNative, AWS and more.
+I design, develop and operate systems using TypeScript, Next.js, NestJS, ReactNative, AWS and more.

 The first language I learned was C. I have a love for Linux and vim.